jcgras/adventureTravel/index.md

 Android demo | https://play.google.com/store/apps/details?id=com.svalvard.adventureTravel

 ## Quick start
+{:toc}

 Install for iOs / install for Android

+## Backend configuration
+{:toc}

+Firebase configuration.

-## Configuration
+## App configuration
+{:toc}

-If you need to use enviroment variables like URLs, API keys, usernames, passwords or any other parameter, we include in the project the `.env` file to store it.
-We use the `react-native-dotenv` [package](https://www.npmjs.com/package/react-native-dotenv) to import the configuration variables from a .env file.
+If you need to use enviroment variables like URLs, API keys, usernames, passwords or any other parameter in your app, we include in the project the `.env` file to store it.
+We use the `react-native-dotenv` [package](https://www.npmjs.com/package/react-native-dotenv) to import the configuration variables from a `.env` file.
 If you need to use the Google Map Service, for example, you must to include the `GOOGLE_MAPS_API_KEY` variable with the API key value. (_You can see how to get a Google Maps API key from this [link](https://developers.google.com/maps/documentation/embed/get-api-key)._)

 ##### **`/.env`**
 ``` js